if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ToggleControllerRigidBody method toggles the controller's rigidbody's ability to detect collisions.
-If it is true then the controller rigidbody will collide with other collidable game objects.
+The ToggleControllerRigidBody method toggles the Interact Touch rigidbody's ability to detect collisions.
+If it is true then the controller rigidbody will collide with other collidable GameObjects.

 #### IsRigidBodyActive/0